NJ mom wants answers over football player son’s death after practice

 He was found outside his dorm room and was pronounced dead at an area hospital.

-"They never called to say he was in crisis or in route to the hospital," said Atkins-Ingram, who awoke to a phone call 2 hours after her son died.
+"They never called to say he was in crisis or in route to the hospital," said Atkins-Ingram, who awoke to a phone call two hours after her son died.
 "From what we understand, Braeden was found at 9:45 p.m. [but] 911 wasn’t called until 10:04 p.m."

-Bradforth was 6'4'' and 305-pounds.
+Bradforth was 6 foot, 4 inches tall, and 305 pounds.
 He was recruited for his abilities as an offensive and defensive lineman.

-Garden City Community College did conduct an internal investigation into what happened but they have not disclosed their findings.
+Garden City Community College did conduct an internal investigation into what happened, but they have not disclosed their findings.

 New Jersey Congressman Chris Smith stepped in to demand answers from GCCC's President Ryan J. Ruda but he responded that: “…the college is not at liberty to speak further…”